Erik-orange/ES6-Data_Structures_-_Algos/README.md

-## :books: :books: :books: Array Patterns for Solving Interview Questions
+## :books: Array Patterns for Solving Interview Questions

-### :book: :book: :book: Two-Pointers Pattern
+### :book: Two-Pointers Pattern

 Usually, we use one pointer to navigate each element in an array.
 However, there are times when having two pointers (left **/** right, low **/** high) comes in handy.